 But those are some of the only things Warner Bros. has confirmed about Batman vs. Superman.
 We don't know how many other superheroes will appear.
-We don't even know that the sequel will be titled Batman vs. Superman.
-So what do we know about the movie we're currently calling Batman vs. Superman?
+So what do we know about Batman v Superman: Dawn of Justice?
 Here, a guide:

-1. Batman vs. Superman will hit theaters in May 2016
+1. Batman v Superman will hit theaters in May 2016

 May 6, 2016, to be exact.
 That's nearly a year later than the originally announced release date of July 17, 2015; when Batman vs. Superman was bumped, Warner Bros. moved Joe Wright's Peter Pan into the July 17 slot.

 2. Most of the cast from Man of Steel will return

 There was never any doubt that Henry Cavill would return to play Superman in the sequel.
 But Warner Bros. has since confirmed that many of his Man of Steel allies will join him: Amy Adams (Lois Lane), Diane Lane (Martha Kent), and Laurence Fishburne (Perry White) are all set to return.

 3. The film will be inspired by Frank Miller's The Dark Knight Returns